The Consumer Protection Act protects consumers from unfair business practices before, during or after a consumer transaction.

 - Making false or misleading statements about the condition of used goods.

-- Example: The seller tells a consumer that a car has 100,000 kilometers on it and the true mileage is 200,000 kilometers.
+- Example: The seller tells a consumer that a car has 100,000 kilometres on it and the true mileage is 200,000 kilometres.

 - Representing goods as new when they are used, deteriorated, altered or reconditioned.

 - Example: A computer is sold as new, but the seller has reconditioned it.